12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 Dog owners can head to Priest and Trout Lake trails or Mountain Village.
 Don’t forget to control and pick up after your pets if they join you for the day!

-If you plan to visit the area regularly, get the membership, partly securing the funding of Telluride Nordic Association.
+If you plan to visit the area regularly, get the membership, which partly secures the funding of Telluride Nordic Association.
 As a bonus, attend special events held throughout the year, like ski demo days.

 Explore the sweeping snow-covered landscapes of Telluride by snowshoeing, a winter activity for all ages.
-Choose among various guided trails organized by local companies and enjoy the surrounding nature lands.
+Choose among various guided trails organized by local companies and enjoy the surrounding nature.

 Below are some of the popular trails for snowshoeing in Telluride (and nearby):